-To measure horizontal and vertical angles using a theodolite by different methods.

-- To measure the height of a building using the angles measured from a theodolite. - To compute distances and reduced levels between points using the tacheometric measurements. - To prepare foundation marking and to set out curves. - To measure the area using triangulation method and determine distances using - trigonometric surveying - To measure angles and distances using a total station and to determine the area of a given field using a total station.
-To take measurements using a GPS.
+- Measure horizontal and vertical angles using a theodolite by different methods. - Computed distances and reduced levels between points using the tacheometric measurements. - Prepare foundation marking and to set out curves. - Measure the area using triangulation method and determine distances using trigonometric surveying - Measure angles and distances using a total station and to measurements using a GPS.